ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Basics.md

 Allows for ordered, reliable data delivery between machines over the public internet by creating a connection.

 HTTP: Hyper Text Transmission Protocol implemented over the top of TCP.
-Clients make HTTP requests and server responds with a response.HTTP
+Clients make HTTP requests and server responds with a response.

 IP packet:
 smallest unit used to describe data being sent over IP.
 The IP packet consists of: